WILD FOODIES' HOME PAGE

 CAUTION: Cook with lid off to minimize oxalic acid, as with spinach.

 NUTRITION / MEDICINAL: The juice, and an infusion of the root, has been used as a poultice and salve in the treatment of various skin problems.
 An infusion of the root has been used in the treatment of constipation.
 The leaves have been rubbed in the mouth to treat sore throats.(1)

 LOOK-A-LIKES: other species of dock, young corn

 OTHER USES: “dark green to brown and dark grey dyes can be obtained from the roots of many species in this genus.
 They do not need a mordant.”
-Also used for caterpillar food (1)
+Also used for caterpillar food of various species.
+(1)

 SOURCE LINKS (may include nutritional and medicinal info, plus other uses):